polyphene/docs.holium.org/docs/install/design.md

 ## Description of pipelines

-As in Holium every data items are ultimately united by a common format, and this format is the only one used for input and output parameters of transformations, it becomes very handy to chain transformations.
+As in Holium every data items are ultimately united by a common format, and this format is the only one used for input and output parameters of transformations, it becomes very convenient to chain transformations.
 This, combined with the fact that Holium CBOR allows extensive manipulation of values using indexes only, chaining transformations and creating pipelines of any complexity and size basically comes down to describing simple connections between indexes.